Family Reunification Residency · Serbia Updated June 2026

 Entrepreneur brings spouse and children

-One partner has established residency via company formation in Serbia and is now settled.
-The spouse and dependent children are still abroad and ready to relocate.
-We process all family applications simultaneously — typically within the same submission — to ensure the entire family achieves legal status at the same time.
+One partner has established residency via company formation and is settled.
+The spouse and dependent children are still abroad.
+We process all applications simultaneously — usually in one submission — so the whole family gains status together.

-✓ Simultaneous processing · Aligned permit dates · Shared renewal cycle
+Simultaneous processing · aligned dates · shared renewal

 International couples